-The Gateway Corridor is a transitway corridor being considered for development that runs generally along Interstate 94, Hudson Road and U.S. Highway 12 from the St. Croix River Bridge to downtown St. Paul.
+The Gateway Corridor is a transitway corridor being considered for development that runs generally along Interstate 94, Hudson Road and U.S. Highway 12 from Manning Avenue to downtown St. Paul.
 The Gateway Corridor is the only corridor in the Twin Cities metropolitan area that connects urban, suburban and rural communities across two states, Minnesota and Wisconsin.

 The Gateway Corridor represents entryways to urban, suburban and rural areas.
 It links corporate campuses, educational institutions, commercial centers, and recreational destinations.
 Itís the door to and from Minnesota and Wisconsinís diverse communities.